Norway: Several people injured in large landslide | DW | 30.12.2020

 The landslide hit the town of Ask in southeastern Norway, according to reports.
-Some 200 have been evacuated and at least nine people have received treatment for injuries.
+Some 200 have been evacuated and 10 people injured, one of them critically.

 "Police are designating this as a disaster," Pettersen told broadcaster NRK.